AlexvZyl/AlexvZyl/README.md

 #

-*"Never ever ever put in an accessor until it actually does something...
+[comment]: <> (*"Never ever ever put in an accessor until it actually does something...
 This is, like, awful code.
 This is absolutely horrific.
-This is, like, you're fired."* - **Casey Muratori**
+This is, like, you're fired."* - **Casey Muratori**)

+*"You can't know everything, but you should convince yourself that you can know anything."* - **John Carmack**

 *"That’s the way that we're trending, everybody’s on Slack all day and very few people are doing real work."* - **Jonathan Blow**